DecisionNeurosciencePsychopathology/fMRI_R/README.md

 New feature:
 - The fsl_pipe function now can use adaptive gfeat template that adjust based on run number and max cope number from differnt models and studys.
 It's now one less step to adjust before running a new study or model!
 - The fsl_pipe now recognize new argument that can be used to split subjects into groups and perform group analysis separately!
+- The fsl_pipe now gain the ability to perform paired t-test at a group lvl (ANOVA support coming soon).
+- The fsl_pipe now gain the ability to perform motion sensoring at volume lvl.

+Coming soon:
+- Generate motion sensor files using fsl if pipeline results are not available (low priority)
+- ANOVA support for group lvl stats

 This project is to utilize R to streamline some fMRI processing and offer flexibility of some degrees.